-The Care of the Sick and the Poor.-Another important responsibility of deacons is the care of the sick, relieving the poor, and aiding the unfortunate.
-Money should be provided in a church poor fund.
+The Care of the Sick and the Poor .-- Another important responsibility of deacons is the care of the sick, relieving the poor, and aiding the unfortunate.
+Money should be provided for this work from the church fund for the needy.
 The treasurer, on recommendation from the church board, will pass over to the deacons or deaconesses whatever may be needed for use in needy cases.
 This work is the particular charge of the deacons and the deaconesses, but the church is to be kept fully acquainted with the work that needs to be done, in order to enlist the membership in the work as necessity may require.